-The integration method associated with a clocked discretized continuous-time partition is defined with a string.
+A sub-partition can have an integration method, directly associated (section 16.8.3) or inferred from other sub-partitions (section 16.8.4).
 A predefined type ModelicaServices.Types.SolverMethod defines the methods supported by the respective tool by using the choices annotation.